-Coburn, a Republican, was the representative for Indiana's 5th congressional district from 1873 to 1875.
+Coburn was the representative for Indiana’s 5th congressional district and was a Republican.
+He served from 1873 to 1875.

 From Mar 1867 to Mar 1875, Coburn missed 362 of 2,342 roll call votes, which is 15.5%.
 This is better than the median of 22.4% among the lifetime records of representatives serving in Mar 1875.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1867-Feb 1868||142||17||12.0%||16th|

 |Dec 1870-Mar 1871||158||14||8.9%||19th|

 |Dec 1873-Feb 1874||78||5||6.4%||11th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information